OnyxStudios/Botanical-Functioning-Flora/README.md

 # Botanical Functioning Flora
- A botania addon with more functioning flora
+ A Botania addon with more functioning flora